 Every time I pull up to my farm and look out over the pasture I’m nervously checking the whereabouts of my cattle.
-Those times when they’re tucked back in the fence corners, under a hickory tree and out of sight; makes my heart palpitate and my mind wander, not good for a nearly middle-aged guy!
-Did they get out, are they in a neighbors back yard, tomato garden, or swimming pool?
+Those times when they’re tucked back in the fence corners, under a hickory tree and out of sight; makes my heart palpitate and my mind wander, not good for a nearly middle-aged guy! or swimming pool?
 Please tell me no!
 I mean, I can’t walk back there, It’s a bloody 400 yards to get to the back of my property.
 Do you know how many ticks would attach themselves to me in 400 yards?
 At least one for each 100!
 So, since we can all agree that walking 400 yards to the back of my property is out of the question, I’ve started to ‘scale’ my vision by using my Drone to keep track of my livestock.

 Having cattle for me is a hobby, but for some it’s their livelihood, which makes keeping track of them all the more imperative.
 I’m not saying it’s less important for me to, but for those whose livelihood depends on cattle for subsistence or sale, may I suggest using a livestock monitoring drone.

 Like my post about the Acai Poaching, or the Rat infestation; my nimble drone armed with its 4K camera makes Yeomans work of livestock locating.
 It takes seconds to launch my Mavic and fly the 400 yards to inspect the rear fence corners for potential AWOL cattle.
 I’ll leave those aforementioned blood thirty ticks for some other sucker!